About Ethan

 I’m a lucky guy.

 I’m fortunate and privileged to have made writing, teaching, gaming, and adventuring the center of my life for the past 25 years.
-Among my many hats: I am an essayist, memoirist, critic, journalist, poet, teacher, performer, speaker and failed filmmaker and novelist.
+Among my many hats: I am an essayist, memoirist, critic, journalist, poet, teacher, performer, speaker and failed filmmaker and novelist (and professsional D&D Dungeon Master).

 Contact me: